mauricekraus/quants-generate/README.md

 See the [LICENSE](LICENSE) file for details.
 This repository contains a copy of [the STMC codebase](https://github.com/nv-tlabs/stmc).

-For using the dataset and citing it, please see [the huggingface dataset repository](https://huggingface.co/datasets/dasyd/quants#licensing-citation-and-acknowledgments).
+For using the dataset and citing it, please refer to [the HuggingFace dataset repository](https://huggingface.co/datasets/dasyd/quants#licensing-citation-and-acknowledgments) (at the bottom).